chenkie/chenkie.github.io/_posts/2017-07-17-angular-authentication-techniques-using-http-interceptors.md

 }
 ~~~

-With this in place, you could call `retryFailedRequests` after the user's token is refreshed to fire off the previously-failed requests.
+With this in place, we have the option of calling `retryFailedRequests` after the user's token is refreshed to fire off the previously-failed requests.
 This is just a small addition that can help to greatly improve UX, especially if you have tokens with a very short lifetime.

 ## Wrapping Up